miekg/skydns2/README.md

 SkyDNS2:

-* Does away with Raft and uses Etcd (which uses raft).
+* Does away with Raft and uses etcd (which uses raft).
 * Makes is possible to query arbitrary domain names.
 * Is a thin layer above etcd, that translates etcd keys and values to the DNS.
     In the near future, SkyDNS2 will possibly be upstreamed and incorporated directly in etcd.